 Those individuals: (i) who have represented the United States as athletes in the Paralympic Games, the Para Pan American Games, Para World Championships or other major international competitions in the sport of Archery designated as USOPC Operation Gold competitions within the ten year period prior to December 31 of the year in which the election is held, or (ii) who have placed in the top half of the Para Senior division at the USAA's National Outdoor Target Championships as athletes within the two year period prior to December 31 of the year in which the election is held ("Eligible Para Athlete") shall be eligible to vote and run for election.
-Para Athlete Advisory Council members must maintain a USA Archery membership throughout their term of service (cannot lapse more than 30 days) along with maintaining current U.S. Center for SafeSport training and Background Screening requirements.
+Para Athlete Advisory Council members must maintain a USAA membership throughout their term of service (cannot lapse more than 30 days) along with maintaining current UUSCSS training and USAA Background Screening requirements.